 - Minimum cumulative GPA of 3.0 on a 4.0 scale

-- Grade of C (C- will not be accepted) or higher in the following required prerequisite courses:
+- Grade of C- or higher in the following required prerequisite courses:

 General Chemistry with lab